The Queen's Scout Award is the top award

 an IEV requirement are excluded.

-It also includes any nights away undertaken as a Young Leader/Adult
+It can include any nights away undertaken as a Young Leader/Adult

 volunteer with another section.